neutrons/inspired/README.md

    `inspired`

-   (Note: If the VM is properly configured to have internet connection, future update can be done in the same way as in Option 1)
+Note: If the VM is properly configured to have internet connection, future update can be done in the same way as in Option 1: `cd /home/inspired/inspired` and `git pull` for the code, and Step 4 in Option 1 for the database and model.

-   `cd /home/inspired/inspired`

-   `git pull`

 ## Additional notes: